Fist-Shaking Moon on August 2 and 3

-On August 14 and 15, 2019, everyone around the world (except far-northern Arctic latitudes) will see a full-looking moon lighting up the nighttime from dusk until dawn.
-In North America, we often call the August full moon the Sturgeon Moon, Green Corn Moon or Grain Moon.
+In North America, we also call the August full moon the Sturgeon Moon, Green Corn Moon or Grain Moon.
 For the Northern Hemisphere, this August full moon ushers in the second of three full moons of the summer season.

 By season, we are referring to the time period between the June solstice and the September equinox.

-To the eye, on the other hand, the moon appears over 99 percent illuminated for about a day before and after full moon.
-People around the world will regard the moon as full on both August 14 and August 15.
+To the eye, on the other hand, the moon appears over 99% illuminated for about a day before and after full moon.
+People around the world will regard the moon as full on both August 2 and August 3.

 At about the time of the full moon, the moon rises in the east around sunset, climbs highest up for the night around midnight and sets in the west around sunrise.
 So these next few nights, look for the moon in your eastern sky at dusk and your western sky at dawn.